cudhna/IOT102-project/README.md

 **3. System Functions**
 - Read temperature data from the LM35 sensor and send it to Arduino.
--Display temperature on the LCD 16x2, and the mobile app to monitor directly.
+- Display temperature on the LCD 16x2, and the mobile app to monitor directly.
--Transmit data to the Serial Monitor for checking on the computer.
+- Transmit data to the Serial Monitor for checking on the computer.
--Alert when the temperature exceeds the limit:
+- Alert when the temperature exceeds the limit:
   - When the temperature ≥ 30°C:
     - Turn on the fan using the Fan Module (Mosfet).
     - Turn on the warning LED to signal high temperature.